Anything is possible.

-I get a lot of questions that start with the phrase “Is it possible.”
+I get a lot of questions starting with the phrase, “Is it possible…”

 “Is it possible I’ve been hacked?”

 “Is it possible to recover an email from 10 years ago?”

 “Is it possible that my video chats are being recorded?”

 There are two problems with these questions: they all have the same answer, and they’re all the wrong questions to be asking.

 Become a Patron of Ask Leo! and go ad-free!

 Is it possible?

 Anything is possible.
 Expecting only a yes/no answer to a technical question will cause you to lose important nuance relating to your specific situation.
 You must remember that possible is not the same as likely, and that whether something is likely is a much more important question to ask.